 - Note: our typesetting scripts can convert the P to italics if the copyeditor forgets this.

-- Remove spaces before/after mathematical operators in P value expressions (eg, P< .001 should be changed to P<.001).
+- Remove spaces around mathematical operators in P values (eg, P< .001 → P<.001).

 - In tables of systematic reviews, which tend to be busy and where the original P values can't be found in the original publications